I studied gravity.

 Daniel A. Roberts

-I am an AI Fellow at Sequoia Capital and also a Research Affiliate at the Center for Theoretical Physics at MIT.
-I am currently looking to found a new AI company following the acquisition of my startup Diffeo, where I was Co-Founder and Chief Technology Officer.
-I also research ways in which the tools and perspectives from theoretical physics can be applied to artificial intelligence.
+I am a Research Scientist at OpenAI, working on [redacted], and also a Visiting Scientist at the Center for Theoretical Physics at MIT.
+Previously, my research focused on the ways in which tools and perspectives from theoretical physics can be applied to AI.

 More broadly, I am interested in the interplay between physics and computation.
 My work in theoretical physics has focused on the relationship between black holes, quantum chaos, computational complexity, randomness, and how the laws of physics are related to fundamental limits of computation.

-Rounding out my CV in natural language, previously I was a Principal Researcher at Salesforce, having arrived via the Diffeo acquisition.
-Before that, I was a Research Scientist at Facebook AI Research in NYC.
-Even before that, I was a postdoc in the School of Natural Sciences at the Institute for Advanced Study in Princeton, NJ.
+Rounding out my CV in natural language, most recently I was an AI Fellow at Sequoia Capital.
+While I was at Sequoia I tried and failed to found a new AI company, which would have been a sequel to Diffeo, where I was Co-Founder and Chief Technology Officer.
+Before that, I was a Principal Researcher at Salesforce, having arrived via the Diffeo acquisition.
+Even before that, I was a Research Scientist at Facebook AI Research in NYC.
+Yet further into the past, I was a postdoc in the School of Natural Sciences at the Institute for Advanced Study in Princeton, NJ.
 I completed my Ph.D. at the Center for Theoretical Physics at MIT, funded by a Hertz Foundation Fellowship and the NDSEG.
 Prior to that, I was a Marshall Scholar in the UK.
 While there, I read for Part III of the Mathematical Tripos at Cambridge and then studied quantum information at Oxford.
 In a previous life (undergrad), I worked on invisibility cloaks (metamaterials and transformation optics) with David R. Smith.

 My full name is very common, but nevertheless I tend to go only by Dan Roberts—which I never publish under and which unfortunately (by logical necessity) is even more common.